-- 1. Type or print legibly in black ink. - 2.
-If extra space is needed to complete any item, attach a continuation sheet, write your name and A-Number (if any), indicate the item number, and date and sign each sheet. - 3.
+- 1. Type or print legibly in ink. - If you need extra space to complete any item within this application, use the space provided in Part 9.
+Additional Information or attach a separate sheet of paper.
+Type or print your name and Alien Registration Number (A-Number), indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet. - 3.
 Answer all questions fully and accurately, unless instructed to leave a part blank.
-State that an item is not applicable with "N/A." If the answer is none, write "None."
+State that an item is not applicable with "N/A." If the answer is none, type or print "None."
+If the answer is unknown, type or print "unknown."